Which place is cheaper, Rome or Bratislava?

 Bratislava has a delicious restaurant scene that relies on local flavors.
 Slovakian food is hearty and uses a few staple ingredients like cheese and dumplings.
 The dishes are warm and filling on a cool day, so it's nice to step into a cozy restaurant and rest after a day of exploring.
 Popular local dishes include bryndzové halušky (sheep's cheese gnocchi), kapustnica (cabbage soup), and goulash.

-Bratislava has plenty to do after the sun goes down.
+Bratislava has a lively atmosphere and nightlife is popular here.
 The city has grown in popularity as a center for nightlife with many people visiting from nearby Vienna.
 There are a growing number of stag and hen parties around town, but you'll also find sophisticated wine bars and a refined social scene.
 Many of the city's clubs are found in old town around Michalská, Obchodná and Ventúrska streets as well as Hviezdoslavovo and SNP squares.

 Rome is a famous shopping destination with plenty of stores.
 For the biggest brand names, head to Via del Corso, which is near the Spanish Steps.
 Popular items to buy include Italian ceramics, shoes, leather goods, and jewelry.